Quick Start Guide

 - DMP Preview displays your entire DMP, including section headers and your responses.

-- Export or Print your plan as PDF or RTF format, or print your plan.
+- Export or Print your plan as PDF or DOCX format, or print your plan.

 - While in DMP Preview, you must click “Done” to change your DMP status to ‘Completed’.
 If your organization has set up a “Review” process, you will instead see a “Submit for Review” button.
 Note: you can always come back and change or add information by clicking on DMP Overview or DMP Details in the navigation.